CLAUDIOPINHEIRO/EDA_Financial_Markets_Development/README.md

 This visualisation project began with a simple question:

->How did financial markets progress during the time frame of the brexit referendum (2016-06-23) and the US election (2016-11-08)?
+**How did financial markets progress during the time of the Brexit Referendum and the US Election?**

 In order to visualise this with d3js, financial market data had to be attained from different sources.
 This was done using the [Quandl-Plattform](https://www.quandl.com/).
 Data for the daily progressions of the indexes DAX , S&P, Nasdaq, FTSE and Dow Jones were retrieved as well as the daily development of Gold price and the currency pairs USD/EUR, USD/GBP.